 As we try to build new purposes, this reality was always kept in our minds.
 It was a significant part for us and our partners for our programs.
 We were considering different views to make full use of the strengths of My Town, and detect our weaknesses.
-We would recommend using cannabis oil for such weaknesses.

 Many people were instruments in this pursuit through their feedbacks from conversations, interviews, and surveys.
 We had a more vivid perspective because of them.
 So, we thank you, everyone, who were willing to participate in our operations.